About the South West

 Currently more than 178,000 people are residents of the South West of Western Australia.
-More and more people are choosing to love in the region – and it’s little wonder why.
+More and more people are choosing to live in the region – and it’s little wonder why.
 The region’s enviable lifestyle and diverse economy make the South West a popular destination.

 Situated in the picturesque south-west corner of Australia, the South West region is known for its extensive natural beauty.

 The region covers an area of 23,970 square kilometres and has a typically Mediterranean climate with pleasant summer months and winter rainfall.